Baphomet42/Data-Packs/README.md

         + Rotation is locked to nearest multiple of 45deg
         + Mannequin is configured as a Poser (see below)
 + *Poser*
-    + Placed from Mannequin Poser Item
+    + Placed from Mannequin Poser item
     + Cannot be pushed or attacked, but does have gravity
-    + Use the "Attack key" to instantly break, dropping a new Mannequin Poser Item containing its data
+    + Use the "Attack key" to instantly break, dropping a new Mannequin Poser item containing its data
-        + This keeps the profile, attributes, items, etc from the Mannequin
+        + This keeps the profile, pose, attributes, items, etc from the Mannequin
     + Use the "Use key" to open the editor
         + While in editor mode, interact to place and remove armor items and hand items
     + Profile swapping